channprj/resume/README.md

 > WIP

 ## Who am I
-I'm CHANN(Heechan Bak), a 26-year-old novice programmer from Seoul, South Korea.
+I'm CHANN(Heechan Bak), a 26-year-old developer from Seoul, South Korea.
 I was developer of [KUPLEZONE](https://kuple.kr), Korea University(Sejong) online community service.

 I'd like to make something, So I made my own homepage using HTML, PHP when I was ten years old(2000).
 That's the first step of my career.
 Next year, I made *flip-flop card game* and *fake cultureland-gift-ticket generator* using Visual Basic.
 I was a mischievous boy who loves the computer and technology.